Our Philosophy

 For instance, every family photographer has the shot of the family sitting in a field of bluebonnets.
 Every food photographer has the overhead shot of the plate.
 Every senior portrait photographer has the shot of a teen in front of a brick wall.
 Etc. Etc.

-Or to be as blunt as possible: When it comes to their creative development, professional photographers have been taught to adapt their “eye” toward shooting the very limited set of shots their technology was designed to handle………..as opposed to maintaining their own unique vision, and then learning how to adapt their shooting process to fit that vision.
+Or to be as blunt about all of this as possible: when it comes to their creative development, professional photographers have been taught to adapt their “eye” toward shooting the very limited set of shots their technology was designed to handle………..as opposed to maintaining their own unique vision, and then learning how to adapt their shooting process to fit that unique vision.

 And this is a massive problem in the world of professional photography.

 And it’s an even bigger problem in the world of “elite” photography instruction.
-Which is to say that if you enroll in any high-priced photography workshop, like a 4-day intensive experience that might run you anywhere from $4,500 - $6,500, it’s a near certainty that your instructor will adhere to this paradigm.
+Which is to say that if you were to enroll in any kind of high-priced photography workshop — like a 4-day intensive experience that might run you anywhere from $4,500 - $6,500 — it’s been our universal experience that your instructor will adhere to this paradigm.

-But that said, please don’t misunderstand us here.
-It needs to be noted that there is nothing inherently wrong with any of these images, which is to say that if a student really prefers to shoot that way, by all means, we will make sure they know how to shoot that way.
+But having said all that, please don’t misunderstand us here.
+There is nothing inherently wrong with any of those images we linked to above, which is to say that if a student really prefers to shoot that way, by all means, we will make sure they know how to shoot that way.

 It’s just that it equally needs to be acknowledged that the reason those images have become so ubiquitous is not because those are the most creative or most complex images that the medium allows for.
 No, the reason those images became ubiquitous is because they are all relatively simplistic formulas that can easily be learned in a one-off workshop, and all without having to learn anything substantial about the actual underlying science of photography.